jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 Aside from trust benefits to users, this architecture is helpful to processors.

-The resource lock in the smart wallet works somewhat like an escrow.
+The resource lock in the smart contract wallet works somewhat like an escrow.
 Without this escrow, the centralized processor must receive funds from the user, and then subsequently deliver the desired tokens on the destination chain.
 During the period of time _after_ the processor receives the funds, but _before_ the funds have been sent to the destination chain, the processor is holding funds which belong to the user.
 Holding user funds exposes the business to a large set of regulatory concerns ("safeguarding" for example).

 Because of the escrow, in the Safenet protocol, the processor never takes custody of the user's funds.
 They don't receive a payment until _after_ they've delivered their promise to the user.
 In this case, the processor never holds funds which belong to the user.
 This alleviates a large class of regulatory concerns.